tesseractcollective/react-graphql-docs/useDataTable.md

 - Implement updating rows
 - Probably implement a dialog or a new screen to show your update form

-useDataTAble gives you a composable hook that marries multiple libraries together to give you a rapid experience for building dataTables connected to a graphql backend
+useDataTable gives you a composable hook that marries multiple libraries together to give you a rapid experience for building dataTables connected to a graphql backend

 ## Libraries